Posted By: Kaplan Schweser

 “It is one of the most difficult exams in the world.” – Hu Jia, CFA

-“Having already passed the CMA, CFM, and CPA programs, I was overwhelmed with the amount of study and preparation that was required for CFA.” – John Mario Furtado
+“Having already passed the CMA, CFM, and CPA programs, I was overwhelmed with the amount of study and preparation that was required for the CFA Program.” – John Mario Furtado

 It’s definitely tough.
 Our students have said it’s harder than any other designation program they’ve ever done.
 But, that makes getting through the program even more rewarding.